dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/summarization-postalcode-paidamount.md

 title: Top Ten Postal Codes by Revenue
 ---

 The given dataset has information about the Orders.
 Each Order has postal code of the customer.
-This use case is a simple example on how to get top ten postal codes by revenue .
+This use case is a simple example on how to get top ten postal codes by revenue.

 * Approximate time: 45 mins
 * Level: Basic

 Use case
 --------
-The goal of the exercise is to get top ten postal codes by revenue .
+The goal of the exercise is to get top ten postal codes by revenue.

 Pre-requisites
 -------------